Paris between the Wars (1918–1939): Celebration and reconstruction after war

-The Parisians
+Parisians

-The population of Paris had been 2,888,107 in 1911, before the war.
+Continuing, The population of Paris had been 2,888,107 in 1911, before the war.
 It grew to 2,906,472 in 1921, its historic high.
 Many young Parisians were killed in the First World War, though a smaller proportion than from the rest of France, but this ended the steady population growth Paris had had before the war, and caused an imbalance in the population between men and women, which lowered both the marriage rate and the birth rate, and a greatly increased the number of widows, orphans, and veterans handicapped by war injuries.
 The population of Paris was 2,871,429 in 1926; it rose to 2,891,020 in 1931, then dropped to 2,829,746 in 1936, and continued to drop slightly at each census until the 1960s, when the mass exodus of the Parisian middle class to the suburbs began.

-Even before the First World War, Paris had had a higher proportion of foreign-born inhabitants than other European cities; in 1891 there were 67 foreign-born Parisians for every one thousand inhabitants, compared with twenty-four in Saint-Petersburg, twenty-two in London and Vienna, and eleven in Berlin.
-Between 1919 and 1939, the number of Italian-born Parisians tripled in the Parisian region, although most settled in Île-de-France, outside the city limits.
+Even before the First World War, Paris had had a higher proportion of foreign-born inhabitants than other European cities; in 1891, there were 67 foreign-born Parisians for every one thousand inhabitants, compared with twenty-four in Saint-Petersburg, twenty-two in London and Vienna, and eleven in Berlin.
+From 1919 to 1939, the number of Italian-born Parisians tripled in the Parisian region, although most settled in Île-de-France, outside the city limits.
 Two-thirds of the Italian-born Parisians were employed in construction and public works.
 Ten thousand Czechs and Slovaks moved into Paris in the same period.
-A large number of Armenians, survivors of the 1915 massacres, moved to the Paris region in the same period; poorer families moved to the suburbs, while wealthier families settled in the 9th arrondissement.
-Parisians born on the French islands of the Caribbean numbered about ten thousand, and there were between one and two thousand Parisians from the French colonies in Africa.
-During the Spanish Civil War, several thousand refugees from the Spanish Republic moved to Paris, though many more settled in the southeast of France.
+A large number of Armenians, survivors of the 1915 massacres, moved to the Paris region in the same period; poorer families moved to the suburbs, and wealthier families settled in the 9th arrondissement.
+Parisians born on the French islands of the Caribbean numbered about ten thousand and there were from one to two thousand Parisians from the French colonies in Africa.
+During the Spanish Civil War, several thousand refugees from the Spanish Republic moved to Paris, but many more settled in the southeast of France.
 Large numbers of Poles came to France in the same period, though most settled in the mining regions of the north and east.
 There was a significant migration of Russians to Paris after the 1917 Russian Revolution.
 Many former Russian aristocrats, who spoke French and were familiar with the city, found jobs as Paris taxi drivers.